 “Everything I’m explaining could conceivably happen much sooner than I’m explaining here…”

 They didn’t even bother to update the ad, other than using that new “subscribe now!”
-November 8, 2018 date — Rickards’ ad still refers to Janet Yellen as a Fed Governor, though she retired more than six months ago when Powell was sworn in to replace her.
+March 19, 2019 date — Rickards’ ad still refers to Janet Yellen as a Fed Governor, though she retired more than a year ago when Powell was sworn in to replace her.
 So take those dates with a HUGE amount of skepticism, they’re designed to spur action on the subscription, not to predict the future — Rickards probably wouldn’t be right in predicting the future with any specificity anyway, of course, because he’s a human being, but this date is almost certainly coming from the marketers.
-They sent out essentially the ad back in November of 2017 with a January 1 2018 “deadline”, then again in March of 2018 with a March 21 deadline (also failing to update for Jay Powell succeeding Yellen as Fed Chair), and now I’m getting the latest version again with a November 2018 date.
+They sent out essentially the ad back in November of 2017 with a January 1 2018 “deadline”, then again in March of 2018 with a March 21 deadline (also failing to update for Jay Powell succeeding Yellen as Fed Chair), and now I’m getting the latest version again with a March 2019 date.
+It’s all marketing hooey.

-Presidential candidates hate the Fed, Presidents love the Fed, and Powell is very much a moderate Fed insider and has followed Janet Yellen’s path pretty precisely… and the Fed’s policies and leadership have not been particularly partisan, we’ve seen the same easy money and dollar devaluation policies hold pretty strong sway under both “Republican” and “Democratic” Fed Governors for decades now.
+Presidential candidates hate the Fed, Presidents love the Fed, and Powell is very much a moderate Fed insider and has followed Janet Yellen’s path pretty precisely in raising rates over the past year, and then becoming dovish as soon as it appeared the global economy and trade wars might be slowing things down at home, with no sign of inflation ramping up… and the Fed’s policies and leadership have not been particularly partisan, we’ve seen the same easy money and dollar devaluation policies hold pretty strong sway under both “Republican” and “Democratic” Fed Governors for decades now.

 Remember that math we threatened?
 Here’s where Rickards re-introduces it: